mdbrown/partlyconditional/inst/tutorial/tutorial_v0.2.md

 -------------------

-Specifically, partly conditional models predict the risk of an adverse event in the next $t_0$ time interval, given survival to time $s$, as a function of longitudinal marker history $H(s)$:
+Specifically, *partly conditional models* predict the risk of an adverse event in the next $t_0$ time interval, given survival to time $s$, as a function of longitudinal marker history $H(s)$:

 $$
 R(\tau_0 | s, H(s)) = P(T \le s + \tau_0 | T > s, H(s))
 $$

 Where $T$ is time until the event of interest.
-For the example shown above, the conditioning time is $s = 54$ months, and the prediction time $\tau_0$ ranges from 1-12 months to generate a risk curve across time.
+For the example shown above, the conditioning time is $s = 54$ months (the last time marker information was available), and the prediction time $\tau_0$ ranges from 1-12 months to generate a risk curve across time.

-This package provides functions to fit two classes of partly conditional models--a 'Cox' type approach that models the conditional hazard of failure using a Cox proportional hazards model (`PC.Cox`) and a 'GLM' approach where a marginal generalized linear model is employed (`PC.GLM`).
+This package provides functions to fit two classes of partly conditional models--a 'Cox' approach that models the conditional hazard of failure using a Cox proportional hazards model (`PC.Cox`) and a 'GLM' approach where a marginal generalized linear model is employed (`PC.GLM`).

 #### PC Cox models